Broken and Dislocated Elbows / Complex Elbow Injuries

 "CAT- scan" of an elbow fracture dislocation that formed heterotopic ossification (extra bone)

-Figure 6: "CAT- scan" of an elbow fracture dislocation that formed heterotopic ossification (extra bone).
-Surgery will likely be required in this case because it made the elbow joint very stiff.
+Figure 6: CT- scan of an elbow fracture dislocation that formed heterotopic ossification (extra bone).
+Surgery will likely be required in this case because it makes the elbow joint very stiff.

 Physical Therapy Videos - Elbow